3Ution-BK/DirectionMat/ReadMe.md

 ### Build environment

 We have tested various build environment.
-For MSVC, we suggested to used 14.0 (2015) and beyond since we use `noexcept` keyword in command line parser.
+We suggest to use c++14 capable compiler.

 Below shows the working environment: